-- a single repository, while reprepro kept only the latest package version.
-This requires additional processing for Aptly to replicate the current behavior. - 70 Finally, attention should be paid to regularly cleaning up the database and - package pool: unused packages are kept in the pool, even when obsoleted by - a newer version and/or removed from all repositories, until a database cleanup - is triggered.
-A daily cleanup job should be sufficient to make sure the internal - 74 pool doesn't carry unused packages over time.
+76 Moreover, Aptly identifies each package using the (name, version, architecture) 77 triplet: by doing so, it allows keeping multiple versions of the same package in 78 a single repository, while reprepro kept only the latest package version.
+This 79 requires additional processing for Aptly to replicate the current behavior.

+Finally, attention should be paid to regularly cleaning up the database and package pool: unused packages are kept in the pool, even when obsoleted by a newer version and/or removed from all repositories, until a database cleanup is triggered.
+A daily cleanup job should be sufficient to make sure the internal pool doesn't carry unused packages over time.

-75 Pros
+85 Pros